DynamicVis: Dynamic Visual Perception for Efficient Remote Sensing Foundation Models: Experiments and Analysis

-The pretraining protocol was conducted using data obtained from official repositories via the AWS client.
-The dataset was structured into 128 tar archives following the WebDataset\footnote{https://github.com/webdataset/webdataset} standard, enabling sequential data streaming to reduce memory overhead while maintaining efficient I/O operations.
-During pretraining, the framework processed exclusively RGB channels, with input images uniformly resampled to a resolution of \(512 \times 512\) pixels.
-Data augmentation strategies incorporated random horizontal flipping, random resizing, and cropping.
-For optimization, the AdamW optimizer was employed, initialized with a learning rate of \(4 \times 10^{-4}\), and coupled with a cosine annealing schedule to gradually reduce the learning rate.
-The training regimen extended over 200 epochs ($\sim$ 3000 A100 GPU hours), with batch sizes set to 512 and 256 for the base and large model variants, respectively.
-Implementation was carried out using PyTorch on the OpenMMLab\footnote{https://openmmlab.com/codebase} open-source platform.
-To maximize computational efficiency, automatic mixed precision (AMP) in BF16 format was consistently employed.
-Prior to loss computation, distributed feature aggregation was performed across nodes to improve the stability and convergence efficiency of the MIL objective.
+All pre-training images were uniformly resampled to $512 \times 512$ pixels, with standard data augmentations including random horizontal flipping, resizing, and cropping.
+Optimization was performed using the AdamW optimizer with an initial learning rate of $4 \times 10^{-4}$ and a cosine annealing schedule over 200 epochs (requiring approximately 3,000 GPU hours on 8 NVIDIA A100 GPUs).
+Batch sizes were set to 512 and 256 for the Base and Large variants, respectively.
+The framework was implemented in PyTorch utilizing the OpenMMLab\footnote{https://openmmlab.com/codebase} ecosystem.
+To maximize computational throughput, Automatic Mixed Precision (AMP) in BF16 format was consistently applied, and distributed feature aggregation across nodes was utilized prior to loss computation to ensure the stability and convergence of the MIL objective.